How To Organize & Style Your China Cabinet

-Let’s get your beautiful china sets organized and start enjoying the beauty, the memories and the charm that your favorite items can bring to any occasion.
+Let’s get your beautiful china cabinet organized and start enjoying the beauty, the memories, and the charm that your favorite items can bring to any occasion.

-I keep most of our china and serving platters in this Bali cabinet we purchased while living abroad and I like to create small displays with the items that have a special meaning.
+I keep most of our china and serving platters organized in this Bali china cabinet we purchased while living abroad, and I like to create small displays with the items that have a special meaning.

 Use trays to group items together and style your china cabinet.

-For example: my dad gave me the Cinderella shoe you see on the pictures when we first went to Disney; my mother-in-law brought this super cute tractor from a garage sale (a love of hers!), and my sister gave me the dark tea set when she first visited me here in the US after I left Brazil.
+For example, my dad gave me the Cinderella shoe you see in the pictures when we first went to Disney, and my sister gave me the dark tea set when she first visited me here in the US after I left Brazil.

-I cherish each of these items, and I like to think that by displaying them in a nice way and in a place that I’ll see every time I use the china cabinet I’m honoring my loved ones.
+I cherish each of these items, and I like to think that by displaying them in a beautiful way and in a place that I’ll see every time I use the china cabinet, I’m honoring my loved ones.

-So while the cabinet can look good, it needs to be organized to be functional and to be a pleasure to use what we have.
+So while the cabinet can look good, it needs to be organized to be functional and a pleasure to use what we have.

 Pasta dishes are deeper and wider than regular ones.
 Use corner shelves to store them.

-In the image above you can see that by using shelf risers I increased the storage on the bottom shelf of the cabinet and I can store most of our serving platters here.
+In the image above, you can see that I increased the storage on the bottom shelf of the cabinet by using shelf risers and can store most of our serving platters here.

 I love drinking tea and enjoy serving it in beautiful sets like this one.

-My friends also enjoy the experience and having everything ready to use it so much easier, giving me more time to enjoy my friends instead of digging through a cabinet.
+My friends also enjoy the experience, and having everything ready to use is so much easier, giving me more time to enjoy my friends instead of digging through a cabinet.